In this post, I’m going to discuss the best travel tips for wrestling.

 Wrestling tournaments are like mini family vacations that you may take once or twice a month.

-Planning for how much you’ll spend will help you keep your costs under control.
+Planning for your budget will help you keep your costs under control.

 You need to consider the following items when budgeting for a wrestling tournament:

-- Tournament Admission – This can be a significant unplanned cost… especially if you are bringing a family.
+- Tournament Admission – Admission can be a significant unplanned cost.
+This is especially true if you are bringing a family.

 - Cost of Fuel or flying